 - Included in Leesa’s One-Ten Program, one pillow will be donated for every ten sold

-- You have broad shoulders or a larger frame.
-One thing that immediately stands out about the Coop Home Goods pillow (once it’s fully fluffed) is just how massive it is.
-This overstuffed and full feel can be great for large individuals who need a significant pillow to provide support.
+- Heavier body types.
+One factor that immediately stands out about the Coop Home Goods pillow – once it’s fully fluffed – is just how massive it is.
+This overstuffed and substantial feel can be ideal for large individuals who need a significant pillow to provide support.

-- You sleep in all positions.
-One of the biggest differences in these pillows is that, with Coop Home Goods, you can add/remove as much of the filling as you want.
-This makes it a good fit for all sleep types – you just need to take some time to find the right loft for you ideal neck/spine alignment.
+- Combination sleepers.
+One of the biggest contrasting features between these pillows is adjustability.
+Coop Home Goods allows sleepers to access the fill and add/remove foam chunks in accordance with their height and firmness preferences.
+This makes it a good fit for all sleep types – individuals just need to take some time to find the right loft for one’s ideal neck/spine alignment.

-- You don’t want that “quicksand” feel.
+- Don’t like the slow response of memory foam.
 Leesa’s unique Avena foam filling has a latex-like feel.
-This makes it super responsive so your head will rest on the pillow and feel supported, but you won’t sink into the pillow like you would with a memory foam option.
+This makes it super responsive so one’s head will rest on the pillow and feel supported, but it won’t sink into the pillow as it would be compared to a pure memory foam option.

-- You’d like to make a charitable contribution with your purchase.
+- The charitably inclined.
 Leesa has a philanthropic program called the One-Ten Program.
 Through this, Leesa donates one mattress or pillow for every 10 sold.
 Purchasing a pillow means helps Leesa get one step closer to donating to the community.

-- You sleep hot.
-While foam has a tendency to sleep hot for some, both these pillows are designed with ventilation and breathable knit covers to promote airflow.
+- Hot sleepers.
+While foam has a tendency to sleep hot for some, both these pillows are designed with ventilation and breathable knit covers to promote airflow and keep sleepers cool.

-Those who prefer a solid piece of foam and like the lightweight nature of a latex-like pillow, Leesa’s could be a great fit.
-Luckily, they both offer return policies so maybe it’s worth checking out both!
+Individuals who prefer that slow “sinking in” feeling that’s characteristics of memory foam over the bouncier and more resilient latex, should look to Coop Home Goods.
+Meanwhile, sleepers who prefer a solid piece of foam and like the lightweight nature of a latex-like pillow, Leesa’s could be an excellent choice.
+Fortunately, the brands behind both these pillows offer substantial return policies.
+Perhaps it’s worth checking out both?